Mimetis/Dotmim.Sync/docs/Conflict.rst

                     Debug.WriteLine("{0}\t{1}", pa.Context.SyncStage, pa.Message));

                 // handle request
-                await webServerManager.HandleRequestAsync(this.HttpContext, default, progress);
+                await orchestrator.HandleRequestAsync(this.HttpContext, default, progress);

             }
             catch (Exception ex)
             {
-                await WebServerManager.WriteExceptionAsync(this.HttpContext.Response, ex);
+                await orchestrator.WriteExceptionAsync(this.HttpContext.Response, ex);
             }
         }

         /// <summary>
         /// This Get handler is optional.
-It allows you to see the configuration hosted on the server
+        /// It allows you to see the configuration hosted on the server
         /// The configuration is shown only if Environmenent == Development
         /// </summary>
         [HttpGet]
-        public async Task Get() => await webServerManager.HandleRequestAsync(this.HttpContext);
+        public Task Get()
+            => WebServerOrchestrator.WriteHelloAsync(this.HttpContext, orchestrator);
     }

 Handling conflicts from the client side